 In the same generation of processors, those of a higher frequency generally use more power and have a higher TDP.
 Other factors affect how much power a CPU uses, including its number of cores and the size of its onboard memory cache.

 However, TDP does not necessarily correlate to performance.
 Dennard scaling dictates that as circuitry becomes smaller, it becomes more efficient, consuming less power while achieving greater performance.
 For this reason, processors fabricated with a smaller process node (and therefore smaller transistors) may be more powerful than those with a higher TDP.

-A rule of thumb is that a CPU with higher TDP than another is either more powerful, or less efficient, or both.
+A rule of thumb is that a CPU with higher TDP than another is either more powerful, less efficient, or both.

 Why is TDP important?

 If you are building a computer system, two of the most important factors are power and cooling.
 Your PSU must provide adequate power for all the components in your system, and the heat inside the computer must be adequately removed.

 When choosing a PSU, find the specifications for all computer hardware, including motherboard, RAM, CPU, GPU, and disk drives, and add up the TDP of each.
 The total TDP, measured in watts, represents the amount of power your PSU must provide.
 Ensure you install a PSU rated to provide at least that many watts of power, plus about 100 watts, to account for variance in TDP ratings and real-world usage.
 If you plan to add additional hardware to the computer later, budget for that expected increase in TDP when choosing your PSU.